Sofiasalazar/Sofiasalazar/README.md

 ## Background

-Engineer with an MBA.
+Engineer, MSc with an MBA.
 Process engineering and low-code automation.
 Multilingual (Spanish, English, German).

 ---